 and the related resources listed on those pages.

-Cosmetic products and ingredients are not subject to premarket approval by FDA, with the exception of color additives.
+Cosmetic products and ingredients, other than color additives, do not need FDA approval before they go on the market.
 However, they must not be adulterated or misbranded.
 This means that they must be safe for consumers under labeled or customary conditions of use, and they must be properly labeled.
 With the exception of color additives and those ingredients that are prohibited or restricted by FDA regulations, a cosmetic firm may use any ingredient, as long as it does not cause the product to be adulterated in any way.
 Companies and individuals who manufacture or market cosmetics have a legal responsibility for the safety and labeling of their products.

 Remember, however, that some “personal care products” are drugs, or both cosmetics and drugs, under U.S. law.
 If your product is a drug under U.S. law, it is subject to the requirements for drugs, such as premarket approval.
 To learn more, see “Is It a Cosmetic, a Drug, or Both?
 (Or Is It Soap?).”